 Comparison of rent options for 2013/14 Increase property values by 7.5% - target rent increases by £3.06

 No Change Increase Increase

 option phased in applied in

 year

 Average rent £105.98 £106.88 £109.04

 Increase from 2012/13 3.76% 4.64% 6.76%

 Total gross rent £27.230m £27.460m £28.016m

 Additional rent generated Nil £0.230m £0.786m

 Estimated rent lost through subsidy Nil Nil (£0.388m)

-limitation

-Net additional income Nil £0.230m £0.398m
+limitation Net additional income Nil £0.230m £0.398m

-- 14. Regardless of the increase for next year, void dwellings are assumed to continue to be re let at target rents for new tenants.
-Rents for existing tenants will gradually move towards convergence based on the formula and maximum rent increase. - 15.
+- 22. Regardless of the increase for next year, void dwellings are assumed to continue to be re let at target rents for new tenants.
+Rents for existing tenants will gradually move towards convergence based on the formula and maximum rent increase. - 23.
 Detailed below are some of the other increases being considered across London for comparison purposes.
-The 3.76% proposed increase is still lower than some Councils.
+The 4.64% proposed increase is lower than some Councils.
 This may be for many reasons, including the number of properties which are already at the target rent, or that some Councils may have decided to increase rents above the Government formula to maximise rental income (although this may result in their actual rents being above limit rents, and the HRA having to fund an element of rent rebates as a consequence of rent rebate subsidy limitation).

 Council Rent Increases

-Harrow 3.76%
+Harrow 4.64%

 Ealing 3.00%

 Southwark 4.85%

 Lambeth 4.17% to 4.54%

-16. There have been eleven sales under Right-to-Buy so far in 2012-13 as a result of new discounts and a further five sales are anticipated by the year end.
+24. There have been eleven sales under Right-to-Buy so far in 2012-13 as a result of new discounts and a further five sales are anticipated by the year end.
 A stock level of 4,949 at the start of April 2013 is therefore assumed.
 It is envisaged the HRA will continue to be viable if Right-to-Buy sales continue at these levels.
-A sustained increase in sales could result in increased risk in this area, although maintaining close control over cost levels would mitigate this risk.
+There is potentially a risk issue if we experience a sustained increase in sales and this is referenced in the risk section at paragraph 57.